wp-plugins/developers-custom-fields/readme.txt

 * `group_by_post_type` now includes option group label even if there's only one post type in the options
 * Changed `location_marker` field parameter to accept integers, to control how many markers can be set (default is one)
 * Google Maps JavaScript: Reworked code for more efficiency, prevent addition of more markers to a map than set in `location_marker`, variable instructions based on maximum number of markers, geocode moves single map marker (as in previous single-marker releases) or adds new markers on maps with multiple markers
+* Fix to enqueue `jquery-ui-autocomplete` even if Use Google Libraries is present

 = 1.2.2 =
 * Changed admin notices so they only show for admins